AnicetNgrt/flore1/README.md

 # let's create our Engine instance !
 Engine = flore1.Engine(
-    auto_scale = True, # Wether the terminal should be rescaled win_mode = False # If you have display issues, you may want to set this to True )
+    auto_scale = True, # Whether the terminal should be rescaled win_mode = False # If you have display issues, you may want to set this to True )